ZhouLong0/Django-React/README.md

 ## Setup
 ### Start a project
 `django-admin startproject first_project`

-Creation of new application api -> need to add it into project.settings -> INSTALLED APP `django-admin startapp api`
+Creation of new application api -> need to add it into project.settings -> INSTALLED APP

+`django-admin startapp api`

-Creation of new urls.py in the new app in order to let it manage the views
+Creation of new file urls.py in the new app in order to let it manage the views

 In project.urls use   `path('', include('api.urls'))`   in order to redirect the manage of path starting with '' to api.urls
 ```